HeavyMedl/lists/README.md

 <a name='rev'/>
 ### rev : [x] -> [x]
 ------
-**Description**: Array returned by reversing the order of each element.
+**Description**: Array of Variables returned by reversing the order of each element.

-**Signature Definition**: Give arg 1 an Array or a String; Get an Array of variables.
+**Signature Definition**: Give arg 1 an Array of Variables or a String; Get an Array of Variables.

 **Example Usage**: